pineapplemachine/jsdoom/style.md

 #### <a id="2.2.3."></a> 2.2.3.
 Function blocks should not contain blank lines

-In general, the implementation of a function or method should not contain blank lines.
+The implementation of a function or method should not contain blank lines.
 If a function is made up of several different conceptual units, then they should be separated by explanatory comments instead of separated by blank lines.